Are you planting pumpkin seeds, or buying plants? It might be easier to get plants, but it's more expensive, and planting seeds is more fun 😉

 It also a good idea to shield them from the wind too.
 Plant in a sheltered area, along a hedge or beside a building.

-you are short of space, you can grow pumpkins up a trellis.
-You can
+If you are short of space, you can grow pumpkins up a trellis.

 Planting pumpkin seeds indoors

-The optimum temperature for germinating pumpkin seeds is between 70-95F or 21-35C.
-They shouldn't be allowed to get any colder than 60F or 16C.
+The optimum temperature for germinating pumpkin seeds is between 70-95F.
+They shouldn't be allowed to get any colder than 60F.
 So if your soil temperature outdoors is going to be colder than that, its wise to start them off indoors.

 The best light is one that comes from above, so consider putting the seedlings under a florescent light.
 If you have to put them on a window ledge, turn them each day, so they don't get leggy reaching in one direction for the light.

 Water gently with a spray never letting them dry out completely.

 Hardening off pumpkin seedlings